alberto-lazari/masters-thesis/chapters/background.typ

 The following sections describe each layer's purpose, in order to provide some basic understanding needed to deal with Android virtualization.

-=== Application Layer (User Layer)
+=== Application Layer
 The Application layer consists of user-facing apps, that can be installed and managed by the user.
 Each app runs in its own sandboxed process, ensuring security and privacy by isolating apps from one another.
 The sandbox is guaranteed by these concepts:

-+	UID Model: each app is assigned a unique user ID (UID) by the system, which creates a dedicated Unix user for each app.
++	UID model: a unique user ID (UID) is assigned to each app by the system, by creating a dedicated Unix user.
   This ensures that each application has its own private storage directories and files, which are kept isolated from other apps.

-+	Process Separation: each app runs as a separate OS process, which means the underlying Linux OS process isolation applies by default, where the OS ensures that memory and resources allocated to one process are not accessible by others unless explicitly allowed.
++	Process separation: each app runs as a separate OS process, which means the underlying Linux OS process isolation applies by default, where the OS ensures that memory and resources allocated to one process are not accessible by others unless explicitly allowed.

-+	Permission Model: Android enforces a fine-grained permission model that controls access to specific system resources and data.
++	Permission model: Android enforces a fine-grained permission model that controls access to specific system resources and data.
   Permissions are granted based on the app UID and GID.

-=== System Layer (System Apps and Services)
+=== System Layer
 The System layer includes essential system applications and services that manage core functionalities of the OS, such as telephony, location and media.
 These components are granted elevated permissions and provide services that user apps rely on but cannot directly access.